windicss/docs/guide/extractions.md

 # Extractions

-Windi CSS relying on **statical scanning and extractions** to your source files and find your utilities usages and generate them for you on-demand.
-Similar to [Tailwind's Purge limitation](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html), you will need to use statical full names of utilities for Windi CSS to detect and generate correctly.
-For example:
+Windi CSS relies on **static scanning and extractions** on your source files to find your utility usages and generate the equivalent CSS on-demand.
+Similar to [Tailwind's Purge limitation](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html), you will need to use the static full names of utilities for Windi CSS to detect them correctly.
+For instance,

 String concatenations CANNOT be extracted statically: